-On February 8th, 2016, the International Megan's Law to Prevent Child Exploitation and Other Sexual Crimes through Advance Notification of Traveling Sex Offenders-which I pursued over the course of eight years-became law in the United States.23 This law will significantly thwart the sexual exploitation of children in the United States and abroad through an efficient system that, in a way that is consistent with the civil liberties of perpetrators, warns foreign law enforcement of traveling sex offenders with previous offenses against children.
+eight years-became law in the United States in February of 2016.
+This law significantly thwarts the sexual exploitation of children in the United States and abroad through an efficient system that, in a way that is consistent with the civil liberties of perpetrators, warns foreign law enforcement of traveling sex offenders with previous offenses against children.